mickuehl/edgepi/docs/setup_raspberry.md

 #### Step 7: Change the hostname

-Change the hostname to something other than **raspberry** if you have more than one device
+Change the hostname to something other than **raspberry** if you have more than one device.

 ```shell